seriti/public-auction/README.md

 You will be able to setup and manage auction lots but for the public to view them and place bids/orders you will need to have the **git clone https://github.com/seriti/public-website** module installed.
 Payment processing still needs to be added, coming soon...

-## Optional Seriti public-website module
+## Optional Seriti contact-manager module

 This module would be very useful in managing email campaigns for Auction catalogues and realisations. **git clone https://github.com/seriti/contact-manager**